 const std = @import("std");

 9.10 Linking to external libraries

 One essential part of every build process is the linking stage.
 This stage is responsible for combining the multiple object files that represent your code, into a single executable file.
-It also links this executable file to an external libraries, if you use any in your code.
+It also links this executable file to external libraries, if you use any in your code.

 In Zig, we have two notions of a “library”, which are: 1) a system’s library; 2) a local library.
 A system’s library is just a library that already is installed in your system.
 While a local library is a library that belongs to the current project.
 Is a library that is present in your project directory, and that you are building together with your project source code.

 The basic difference between the two, is that a system’s library is already built and installed in your system, supposedly, and all you need to do is to link your source code to this library to start using it.
-We do that by using the linkSystemLibrary() method from a Compile object.
-This method accepts the name of the library in a string as input.
-Remember from Section 9.3 that a Compile object is a target object that you declare in your build script.
+We do that by using the linkSystemLibrary()

-When you link a particular target object with a system’s library, the zig compiler will use pkg-config to find where in your system are the binary files and also the header files of this library that you requested for.
-When it finds these files, the linker present in the zig compiler will link your object files with the files of this library to produce a single executable file.
+to find where are the binary files and also the header files of this library in your system.
+When it finds these files, the linker present in the zig

+const std = @import("std");